 Now how many solutions in this case?

 There are no zero rows here.

 So there's always either one or infinitely many solutions.

 Actually, I guess there's always an infinite number, because we always have some null space to deal with.

+Then the final case is where r is smaller than m and smaller than n.
+OK.
 Now that's the case where R is the identity with some free stuff but with some zero rows too.

 And that's the case where there's either no solution -- because we didn't get a zero equals zero for some bs, or infinitely many solutions.

 OK.
 Do you -- this board really summarizes the lecture, and this sentence summarizes the lecture.

 The rank tells you everything about the number of solutions.

 That number, the rank r, tells you all the information except the exact entries in the solutions.